AcedYu/my-discord-bot/README.md

 - bot commands using the prefix "_"
 - creation of a weather embed that displays weather information based on the city provided using the "_weather" command
 - text to speech using "_say" command
+- view commands with the "_help" command

 ![Image](/assets/weatherdemo.png)

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+This bot is already deployed, but these instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites